PandAJ2021/customic_task/README.md

-# customic_task
+# 🧵 Customic Task

+This repository is the solution for the **Customic Mockup Task** challenge.

-This project provides an API for generating T-shirt mockups with user-customized text.
+It provides an API for generating T-shirt mockups with user-customized text.
-Each mockup is generated asynchronously via Celery + Redis, and users can view their mockup history with pagination and search support.
+Each mockup is generated asynchronously via **Celery + Redis**, and users can view their mockup history with pagination and search support.

+---

-## Features
+## ✨ Features

 - **Dynamic Mockup Generation**
   - Choose **font**